-2. Changes

-- a.
+- 2. Changes - a.
 A "Change" shall be any deviation or variation from the Project Scope or the Project Criteria.
-No Change shall be implemented without the express written approval of SCDOT. - b.
-SCDOT or the CONTRACTOR may initiate a "Contract Change Request" in writing via the Contract Change Requests process in Exhibit 5.
-If SCDOT approves the change, CONTRACTOR shall perform the services as changed.

-3. Force Account Directive
+No Change shall be implemented without the express written approval of SCDOT.

+- b.
+SCDOT or the CONTRACTOR may initiate a "Contract Change Request" in writing via the Contract Requests process in Exhibit 5.
+If SCDOT approves the change, CONTRACTOR shall perform the services as changed. - 3.
+Force Account Directive - a.
-a.
 A Force Account Directive is a written order from SCDOT directing a Change prior to agreement with CONTRACTOR on adjustment, if any, to the Contract Price or Contract Time.
-If a price for the work cannot be agreed upon or a time constraint requires expedited work, CONTRACTOR shall perform the work under Force Account Procedures as outlined in Section 109.5 of SCDOT's Standard Specifications.

-4. Direct Costs
+If a price for the work cannot be agreed upon or a time constraint requires expedited work, CONTRACTOR shall perform the work under Force Account Procedures as outlined in Section 109.5 of SCDOT's Standard Specifications. - 4.
+Direct Costs

-For the purpose of a Contract Price Adjustment, and except as expressly stated otherwise herein, "Direct Costs" shall be defined as:
+For the purpose of a Contract Price Adjustment, "Direct Costs" shall be defined as:

 - a.
 Costs of labor, including social security, old age and unemployment insurance, fringe benefits required by agreement or custom, and workers' compensation insurance; - b.
 Costs of materials, supplies, and equipment, including cost of transportation, whether incorporated or consumed; - c.
 Actual costs of machinery and equipment owned by CONTRACTOR or any affiliated or related entity exclusive of hand tools; - d.
 Actual costs paid for rental of machinery and equipment exclusive of hand tools; - e.
 Costs of premiums for all bonds and insurance, permit fees, and sales, use or similar taxes; and - f.
-Additional costs of supervision and field office personnel directly attributable to the change or event; and - f.
 Costs incurred or fees paid for design work related to the change or event.